uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

   * Any non-empty sequence of digits 0-9, and the substrings `#t` and `#f` are **literals** (number literals and Boolean literals respectively).
   * Any non-empty substring, not falling into one of the above classes, that:
       - begins with a lowercase letter of the English alphabet
-      - proceeds with letters that are either lower or upper case letters of the English alphabet, the underscore, an exclamation mark or a question mark
+      - proceeds with letters that are either lower or upper case letters of the English alphabet, the underscore, an exclamation mark, a question mark or digits

       is an **ident** (identifier).